Archie has been a victim of fate all his life. Now, it’s time for payback.

 A regular on the Scottish Folk Club circuit, PJ played guitar and sang with his friends and cousins for pocket money.
 He lived in Paisley until, at the age of twenty-six, he met and married Sue, who convinced him to return with her to Australia, a move he has never regretted.

-PJ lives with his wife in Melbourne.
-They have two beautiful daughters, and two seriously cheeky grandchildren.
+PJ lives with his wife in Trinity Beach in Far North Queensland.
+They have two beautiful daughters, and three seriously cheeky grandchildren.